cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Theory_Code_until_11th_Oct.md

 ## Coefficient of determination and standard error: R^2^ and STDEV

-To identify how well the line of best fit can represent the data points you have collected, one must calculate the R^2^; this value represents the **proportion of variance** wihtin a data set.
+R^2^ represents the **proportion of variance** wihtin a data set.
 Alongisde STDEV, it can help determine if the data is for one, **correlated** and by extension, represented through a liner relationship.